moononournation/Arduino_GFX/README.md

 ## Sponsorship vs Support

 As you may already aware there are lack of sponsorship in this project.
 Convert the funding in terms of man power, it is much lower than 1 man hour per month.
 So don't expect too much on the support.
 Expecially the features not realted to my planned maker projects ;>

+For the same reason, Arduino_GFX only focus on the Arduino IDE support.
+Any other IDE, e.g. PlatformIO, if you found an issue at that IDE but normal at Arduino IDE, please direct report to that IDE for better support.